Varchasvin10/Tracking_Balls_using_OpenCV/README.md

 ### As I wanted to achive this goal only using OpenCV, this program has few flaws and these flaws can be tackled with the use of Deep Learning Neural Net models like CNN's, Yolov5 or ViT's.

+You can find the program in the Tracking_balls.py file, the input video and the output is also uploaded in this repo.

+**Thank You**